pdb-94/miguel/README.md

 |Energy storage|.add_storage|

 ##### Load
-The system component load represents theload profile of the subject under review.
+The system component load represents the load profile of the subject under review.
 The load profile can be generated in two different ways.
-1) Standard load profile for african hospitals: In the course of EnerSHelF standard load profiles for Ghanaian hospitals were created.
+1) Standard load profile for African hospitals: In the course of EnerSHelF standard load profiles for Ghanaian hospitals were created.
 This daily standard load profile is implemented in the program.
-To create a load profile from the standard load profile the annual electricity consumption needs to be returned to the function (annuala_consumption).
+To create a load profile from the standard load profile, the annual electricity consumption needs to be returned to the function (annual_consumption).
 The standard load profile has a 15min-time resolution.
 2) Input via csv-file: If actual measurement data from the subject is available, the data can be returned to the program as a csv-file (load_profile).

 | Parameter | Description | dtype | Default | Unit| Comment |